vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/v1.5.1-1.1/VMware Cloud on AWS - VMC/TKOonVMConAWS.md

 - If Tanzu Observability is enabled, Prometheus and Grafana are not supported.

 ## Sample Input file
-The VMware Service Installer for Tanzu for Kubernetes Operations user interface automatically generates the JSON file for deploying Tanzu Kubernetes Grid.
+The Service Installer for Tanzu for Kubernetes Operations user interface automatically generates the JSON file for deploying Tanzu Kubernetes Grid.
 The following is an example of an automatically generated JSON file.

 **Note:** This sample file is also available in the Service Installer VM under **/opt/vmware/arcas/src/vmc/vmc-tkgm.json.sample**